 |Key outcomes:||Fish passage, community engagement, river restoration.|

 Living Heritage of the River Don was the first National Lottery Heritage Fund project which the DCRT undertook.
 The project was delivered on time and to budget and allowed the Trust to expand into community engagement.

-We want to change their beliefs and attitudes so that the River Don and its heritage will be better valued as a major asset to South Yorkshire and better protected into the future.
+Our ambition was to reconnect people, communities and decision makers back to the River Don and its rich natural, cultural, built and industrial heritage.
+Part of this included changing beliefs and attitudes so that the River Don and its heritage would be better valued as a major asset to South Yorkshire and better protected into the future.